 Because clinical trials are conducted under widely varying conditions, adverse reaction rates observed in the clinical trials of a drug cannot be directly compared to rates in the clinical trials of another drug and may not reflect the rates observed in practice.

-In clinical trials, KADCYLA has been evaluated as single-agent in 884 patients with HER2positive metastatic breast cancer.
-The most common (frequency ≥ 25%) adverse drug reactions (ADRs) seen in 884 patients treated with KADCYLA were fatigue, nausea, musculoskeletal pain, thrombocytopenia, headache, increased transaminases, and constipation.
+In clinical trials, KADCYLA has been evaluated as single-agent in 884 patients with HER2- positive metastatic breast cancer.
+The most common (frequency ≥ 25%) adverse drug reactions (ADRs) seen in 884 patients treated with KADCYLA were fatigue, nausea, musculoskeletal pain, hemorrhage, thrombocytopenia, headache, increased transaminases, constipation and epistaxis.

 The ADRs described in Table 6 were identified in patients with HER2-positive metastatic breast cancer treated in a randomized trial (Study 1) [see Clinical Studies].
 Patients were randomized to receive KADCYLA or lapatinib plus capecitabine.
 The median duration of study treatment was 7.6 months for patients in the KADCYLA-treated group and 5.5 months and 5.3 months for patients treated with lapatinib and capecitabine, respectively.
 Two hundred and eleven (43.1%) patients experienced ≥ Grade 3 adverse events in the KADCYLA-treated group compared with 289 (59.2%) patients in the lapatinib plus capecitabine-treated group.
 Dose adjustments for KADCYLA were permitted [see DOSAGE AND ADMINISTRATION].
 Thirty-two patients (6.5%) discontinued KADCYLA due to an adverse event, compared with 41 patients (8.4%) who discontinued lapatinib, and 51 patients (10.5%) who discontinued capecitabine due to an adverse event.
 The most common adverse events leading to KADCYLA withdrawal were thrombocytopenia and increased transaminases.
 Eighty patients (16.3%) treated with KADCYLA had adverse events leading to dose reductions.
 The most frequent adverse events leading to dose reduction of KADCYLA (in ≥ 1% of patients) included thrombocytopenia, increased transaminases, and peripheral neuropathy.
 Adverse events that led to dose delays occurred in 116 (23.7%) of KADCYLA treated patients.
 The most frequent adverse events leading to a dose delay of KADCYLA (in ≥ 1% of patients) were neutropenia, thrombocytopenia, leukopenia, fatigue, increased transaminases and pyrexia.